Academic Information

 Interdisciplinary Courses

 PhD students can discuss with their advisors individual courses available outside of their school that may advance their research or professional goals.
 A university tuition agreement signed by all of the deans of the university's graduate and professional schools fosters interdisciplinary study across the schools and allows enrollment in courses outside of the student's home school.
-Many undergraduate and graduate courses are available for graduate student enrollment, subject to the following eligibility guidelines:
+Many courses are available for graduate student enrollment, subject to the following eligibility guidelines:

 • Students must be enrolled full-time in graduate degree programs and have the approval of their faculty advisor or administrative officer to take a course outside of their home school.

-• Courses will be open to students outside of the discipline only if the students have met the required prerequisites and have the approval of both of their department and the course instructor.
+• Courses will be open to students outside of the discipline only if the students have met the required prerequisites and have the approval of both their department and the course instructor.

 • Finally, courses in the evening divisions, including the School of Continuing & Professional Studies, are not part of this agreement.
 Courses that require individualized instruction and/or additional fees (e.g., independent studies, individual music lessons) are also excluded.